SkyKings-Guild/Guides/guides/security.md

 The worst part about this?
 There is no indication whatsoever that the code you were sent can be used to log into your Microsoft account.

-Regardless, do not share ***any*** codes you recieve in your email with anyone else.
+Regardless, do not share ***any*** codes you receive in your email with anyone else.
 Especially if it tells you not to.

 ## Reporting a Phishing Site